What we do

 To encourage the sharing of best practice amongst our members and the maintenance of the highest possible standards of care amongst our members.

-To negotiate with the County Council's Officer the annual fee reviews and contractual revisions with the County.
+To negotiate with the County Council's Officers the annual fee reviews and contractual revisions with the County.

-To work with the Social Care Workforce Development Group to try to ensure that their central government funded training programmes and associated policies are in the best interests of the independent sector.
+To work with the training bodies to try to ensure that their central government funded training programmes and associated policies are in the best interests of the independent sector.

 To provide, through this website, information on our members and on social care in Gloucestershire to help people considering social care for themselves or a relative.